chgebhardt/picam_sync_neuro/README.md

 ```
 nano config.yaml
 ```
 (optional: Start the ansible-playbook on the main computer.
-This takes care of the transfer of the same config.yaml and also the timing of both Pis.)
+This takes care of the transfer of the config.yaml to both Pis as well as script timing.)
 ```
+cd code/host_ansible_scheduler
 ansible-playbook -i inventory.ini run_pi_behavior_script.yaml --ask-become-pass -e "source_directory=/home/<username>/Desktop/picam_sync_neuro/code/raspberry_pis"
 ```

 📊 Data Processing & Synchronization

+- retrieve the recording folders from the Pis (fetch.sh)
+- start
 Timestamps from PiCameras & DAQ board are aligned using post_process.py.

 LED signals are extracted and used for fine-tuning timestamps.